sdraken/vulkan-tutorial/notes.md

 - Line width
 - Blend constants

 You either configure these and bake them into the immutable pipeline state object, or set up the use of dynamic state.
 If dynamic state is used for the size of the viewport, it'll cause the configuration of the viewport size to be ignored during pipeline creation, and you'll need to specify this data during drawing time instead.
 Using dynamic state can result in a more flexible setup and is common for viewport and scissor state.
 Setting up dynamic state uses **VkPipelineDynamicStateCreateInfo**.

 ## Pipeline layout
 Similar to how dynamic state allows us to change some state at draw time, we can use uniform values in shaders to alter the behavior of shaders without having to recreate them.
 The uniform values (and push values) need to be specified during pipeline creation by creating a **VkPipelineLayout** object.
 Even if we aren't using this functionality, a **VkPipelineLayout** object is still required for creating a graphics pipeline so we need to at least create an empty pipeline layout.
 We'll refer to the the pipeline layout from other functions later, so we create a class member to store it.

+## Render pass
+When rendering, we render to a framebuffer, containing a set of attachments.
+There are different types of attachments like color and depth attachments, each represented by a **VkImageView** object.
+For example, a framebuffer that has both a color and depth attachments (so 2 **VkImageView** objects) can be used for basic 3D rendering.

+Before we can use the pipline we need to define the behavior and lifecycle of the attachments during a rendering process, this is the role of the **VkRenderPass** object.
+We need to specify,

+- how many attachments, and of what types?
+- what to do with data in attachments before/after rendering
+- Initial/Final layout
+- subpasses (only quickly mentioned but seems more important as project grows)

+After these have been specified we can create our **VkRenderPass** object.